We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 • No offers were received, or no offers were accepted

-Clearing is how UK universities fill vacancies on undergraduate degrees which begin in September, the start of the new academic year.
+Clearing is how UK universities fill vacancies on undergraduate degrees, which begins in September, the start of the new academic year.
 Clearing begins each year in July and lasts until September.

 UCAS Clearing FAQ and Advice

-Clearing is the opportunity to find a place on another UK university course if you don't have a confirmed place or chose to decline a place.
+The clearing is the opportunity to find a place on another UK university course if you don't have a confirmed place or choose to decline a place.
 If you are eligible:

 • The UCAS website will list all available Clearing course spaces across the UK